Automatic Kolmogorov complexity, normality and finite state dimension revisited: Introduction

 \section{Introduction}

 What is an individual random object?
 When could we believe, looking at an infinite sequence $\alpha$ of zeros and ones, that $\alpha$ was obtained by tossing a fair coin?
 The minimal requirement is that zeros and ones appear ``equally often'' in $\alpha$: both have limit frequency $1/2$.
 Moreover, it is natural to require that all $2^k$ bit blocks of length $k$ appear equally often.
-Sequences that have this property are called \emph{normal} (see the exact definition in Section~\ref{sec:normal}; a historic account can be found in~\cite{becher-heiber,bugeaud}).
+Sequences that have this property are called \emph{normal} (see the exact definition in Section~\ref{subsec:normal}; a historic account can be found in~\cite{becher-heiber,bugeaud}).

 Intuitively, a reasonable definition of an individual random sequence should require much more than just normality; the corresponding notions are studied in the algorithmic randomness theory (see~\cite{downey-hirschfeldt,nies} for the detailed exposition, \cite{kolmbook} for a textbook and \cite{shen-intro} for a short survey).
-The most popular definition is called \emph{Martin-L\"of randomness}; the classical Schnorr--Levin theorem says that this notion is equivalent to \emph{incompressibility}: a sequence $\alpha$ is Martin-L\"of random if an only if prefixes of $\alpha$ are incompressible (do not have short descriptions).
+A widely accepted definition of randomness is the given by Martin-L\"of; the corresponding notion is called now \emph{Martin-L\"of randomness}.
+The classical Schnorr -- Levin theorem says that this notion is equivalent to \emph{incompressibility}: a sequence $\alpha$ is Martin-L\"of random if an only if prefixes of $\alpha$ are incompressible (do not have short descriptions).
 See again~\cite{downey-hirschfeldt,nies,kolmbook,shen-intro} for exact definitions and proofs.

 It is natural to expect that normality, being a weak randomness property, corresponds to some weak incompressibility property.
 The connection between normality and finite-state computations was noticed long ago, as the title of~\cite{agafonov} shows.
-This connection led to a characterization of normality as ``finite-state incompressibility'' (see~\cite{becher-heiber}).
-However, the notion of incompressibility that was used in~\cite{becher-heiber} does not fit well the general framework of Kolmogorov complexity (finite automata are considered as \emph{compressors}, while in the usual definition of Kolmogorov complexity we restrict the class of allowed \emph{decompressors}).
+This connection led to a characterization of normality as ``finite-state incompressibility'' (see~\cite{becher-heiber} and then~\cite{bch2,carton-talk}).
+However, the notion of incompressibility that was used in~\cite{becher-heiber} does not fit well the general framework of Kolmogorov complexity (finite automata are considered there as \emph{compressors}, while in the usual definition of Kolmogorov complexity we restrict the class of allowed \emph{decompressors}).